-Her works have been exhibited locally and nationally in galleries and museums throughout the U.S. including the Worcester Art Museum in Worcester, MA, the Duxbury Art Complex Museum in Duxbury, MA, the Saco Art Museum in Saco, ME, the Longmont Museum in Longmont, Colorado, The Fuller Craft Museum, Brockton, MA and the Mesa Museum of Contemporary Art in Mesa, Arizona.
-She is also represented in several publications including “Collage in All Dimensions”, by Gretchen Bierbaum and Petrina Gardner.
+In addition, her works have been exhibited locally and nationally in other galleries and museums throughout the U.S. including the Worcester Art Museum in Worcester, MA, the Duxbury Art Complex Museum in Duxbury, MA, the Longmont Museum in Longmont, Colorado, the Mesa Museum of Contemporary Art in Mesa, Arizona and, most recently, the Saco Museum in Saco, Maine.
+Her art is represented in several publications including “Collage in All Dimensions”, by Gretchen Bierbaum and Petrina Gardner.

-Before relocating to Maine, Jeanne was a member of the Kingston Gallery in Boston for twenty years and served as its Co-Director for two of those years.
+Before relocating to Maine, Jeanne was a member of the Kingston Gallery for twenty years and served as its Co-Director for two.
+For pleasure, she and her husband are travel “addicts” and are primarily drawn to countries of the third world.
+Over the last 40 years they have visited all seven continents and over 90 countries.